-On Wednesday, October 7, the project team led by Assistant Professor Mihály Fazekas of the Doctoral School of Political Science, Public Policy, and International Relations with Johannes Wachs, PhD graduate of CEU's Department of Network and Data Science took first place in the IMF's Anti-Corruption Challenge pitch event.
+On Wednesday, October 7, the project team led by Assistant Professor Mihály Fazekas of CEU's School of Public Policy with Johannes Wachs, PhD graduate of CEU's Department of Network and Data Science took first place in the IMF's Anti-Corruption Challenge pitch event.
 Additional project team members are Oliver Basdavent, Liz David-Barrett, Agnes Czibik, Bence Toth and Alan Whitworth.

 The team's winning project, "Public procurement corruption risks: Harnessing Big Data for better fiscal governance and growth" addresses the challenge question, "How might we create behavioral change and increased transparency to enable good governance and tackle corruption in the public sector?"
 To put the issue into context, the pitch points out that public procurement, or government contracting, constitutes a large part of public spending across the world and plays a crucial role in determining growth rates through the supply of infrastructure and public services.

 Last Wednesday's event identified the top four projects, each of which receive $50,000 in seed funding project support by the IMF Innovation Lab (iLab) and sponsors, and acceptance into the iLab Accelerator Program, supporting projects in completing a proof of concept to realize the proposed idea.
 For the Anti-Corruption Challenge, Fazekas's team pitched a strategy for creating a policy-oriented global intelligence tool that identifies vulnerabilities to corruption in public procurement, and their financial cost.
 They proposed the creation of a dashboard, which will identify such vulnerabilities and costs for public finances.